openhab/openhab-docs/_addons_bindings/zwave/doc/forest/shuttlesl_0_0.md

 ### Group 1: Lifeline

+Node associated in this group will receive an unsolicited SWITCH\_MULTILEVEL\_REPORT frame every time the position of the curtain rail is changed, where the value represents the (changed) position.
-This group supports 1 nodes.
+This group supports 1 node.

 ## Technical Information